carlmontanari/ssh2net/README.md

 - `test_all` will execute all currently implemented functional tests as well as the unit tests
 - `test_iosxe` will execute all unit tests and iosxe functional tests
 - `test_nxos` will execute all unit tests and nxos functional tests
+- `test_iosxr` will execute all unit tests and iosxr functional tests
 - `test_junos` will execute all unit tests and junos functional tests

+**Note** - the functional tests test the "native" SSH2Net functionality, but as of now do *not* test the "driver" functionality (i.e. it does not test anything in ssh2net/core/).